Sober living homes can help. In one study that took place at Options Recovery Services, abstinence levels improved from 11% to 68% after six months.

 Should I Seek a Sober Living Home?

 Sober living homes provide a great option for a lot of people.
-If any of the following descriptions sound like you, you may be a good candidate for a sober living home.
-Sober living homes are best for:
+If any of the following situations sound like you or your loved one, you may be a good candidate for a sober living home.
+These homes are best for:

 - People who don’t have a steady, supportive community